satjinder/aae/README.md

 # Banking Industry Architecture Network (BIAN) Visualization Tool

+> **⚠️ Work in Progress:** This project is currently under active development.
+Features, documentation, and functionality may change frequently.
+Feedback is welcome!

 ## Overview
 This project serves two primary objectives:
 1. Exploration of AI capabilities in visualizing and understanding complex architectural patterns